 Some operators, like Swiss Rail, manage their maintenance very well but many others base these important decisions on a mix of gut feeling and experience.
 The real key to making better planning and management decisions is predictive asset and maintenance management.

-That level of precision is delivered by Hewlett Packard Enterprise’s Integrated Infrastructure Management (IIM) solution.
+That level of precision is delivered by DXC Technology’s Integrated Infrastructure Management (IIM) solution.

 Complex solutions have been tied together into one holistic system that generates very accurate predictability and helps operators to dramatically cut costs.
 Rather than concentrating on every nut and bolt, IIM cuts the whole network into segments of any specified length.

-These segments have a dynamic life and HPE has created a mathematical model that helps operators to calculate the quality of each section.
-Every time operators collect information, HPE’s IIM solution assigns the new data to that segment to compare the quality today with what it was last year, five years or ten years-ago.
+These segments have a dynamic life and DXC has created a mathematical model that helps operators to calculate the quality of each section.
+Every time operators collect information, DXC’s IIM solution assigns the new data to that segment to compare the quality today with what it was last year, five years or ten years-ago.

 In this way, the system creates a full-blown model of the infrastructure, enabling operators to simulate the future and get an accurate view of the quality of every piece of track.
 Data can be related to budgets and costs and simulate what would happen if maintenance was reduced – what it would mean to the average speed of trains or tonnage carried.

-Efficient linear management means making better informed decisions and HPE IIM is a unique way for rail operators to streamline business efficiency and reduce risks.
+Efficient linear management means making better informed decisions and DXC IIM is a unique way for rail operators to streamline business efficiency and reduce risks.